oneconcern/datamon/docs/usage/datamon.md

 ```
       --config string             Set the config backend store to use (bucket name: do not set the scheme, e.g. 'gs://')
-      --context string            Set the context for datamon (default "dev")
+      --context string            Set the context for datamon (defaults to "dev")
       --force                     Forces upgrade even if the current version is not a released version
   -h, --help                      help for datamon
       --loglevel string           The logging level.
 Levels by increasing order of verbosity: none, error, warn, info, debug (default "info")